TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP2369/Nouying 45W/README.md

 * **Protections/BMS:**
   The board comes with all necessary [protections](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip2369/#protections), so the battery pack does not necessarily need its own protections (although recommended).
 * **Balancing:**
-  The board has no balancing capabilities.
-Use a separate BMS for your battery pack that supports balancing.
+  Always use a separate BMS for your battery pack that supports balancing.
 * **Wires:**
   IP2369 limits **input** currents to **3A**/**45W**.
 Depending on your battery configuration, there can be much higher currents at the battery terminal.
 For example, in **2S** configuration, the maximum battery current can reach **7.5A**.